Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Do you have any dusting tips?
 Feel free to post them below.

 Put on a pair of cotton gloves to quickly dust that furniture if company suddenly stops by, then shake gloves out doors and throw in washer.

 When dusting the house, a clothes basket comes in real handy.
 As you dust, take all of the stuff off the furniture and place it in the clothes basket.
-After dusting the piece of furniture, wipe off the items and put them back.
-I find if very helpful, especially in the bathroom when cleaning the vanity and bathroom shelves.

 Use the lonely lost sock from the dryer as a duster.
 I turn it inside out and spray furniture polish on it then swipe it where ever there is a hint of dust and voila, the dust is on the sock.